 Ami Gadhia serves as a technology transfer and patenting specialist in the NCATS Office of Strategic Alliances, where she facilitates the collaborations of NCATS scientists.
-Gadhia drafts, negotiates and executes various agreements, documenting the terms of joint research and development projects that provide for the disposition of various parties’ rights to intellectual property and that permit the interchange of scientific and technical personnel.
-Gadhia launched her technology transfer career at Johns Hopkins University in 2007, serving in positions of increasing responsibility and leadership.
+She drafts, negotiates and executes various agreements, documenting the terms of joint research and development projects that provide for the disposition of various parties’ rights to intellectual property and that permit the interchange of scientific and technical personnel.
+Ami launched her technology transfer career at Johns Hopkins University in 2007, serving in positions of increasing responsibility and leadership until 2016.
 As a portfolio director for technology licensing at Johns Hopkins Technology Ventures, she led a team of licensing professionals and managed her own docket of technologies.
 Her teams spanned cross-functional divisions, including medical devices, imaging and licensee compliance.
-Gadhia served as a liaison for technology transfer/ventures to groups across the university, including the Johns Hopkins School of Medicine’s Committee on Conflict of Interest, the Homewood (Engineering, Arts and Sciences) Office of Intellectual Property (IP) and Technology Commercialization, the Carey Business School and the Applied Physics Laboratory’s Office of Technology Transfer.
+Ami served as a liaison for technology transfer/ventures to groups across the university.
 Prior to working at Hopkins, she was in private practice at a law firm in Baltimore, Maryland.
 She prosecuted patents for individual entrepreneurs, companies ranging in size from start-ups to large corporations, and governmental agencies.
-Gadhia also handled trademark and copyright prosecution, licensing and IP litigation.
+Ami also handled trademark and copyright prosecution, licensing and IP litigation.